documentationfor yFiles for HTML 3.0.0.1

 })

 The event is dispatched for each <key> element during parsing.
 Implementations should check whether the event is already handled by another input handler.
-Also, they have to check whether the <key> element’s name and scope attributes are matching before adding the input handler.
-After the handler has been added handled should be set to true.
+Also, they have to check whether the <key> element’s name and scope attributes match before adding the input handler.
+After the handler has been added, handled should be set to true.